Jamal Fogarty: 2025

 On 29 April, it was revealed that Fogarty had informed the Canberra club of his decision to leave them and join Manly Warringah Sea Eagles on a three-year deal.
 On 14 May, Manly officially announced the signing of Fogarty.

+2026

+In round 1 of the 2026 NRL season, Fogarty made his club debut for Manly in their 29-28 golden point extra-time loss against Canberra.

+Fogarty played 22 matches for Manly in the 2026 NRL season as the club finished 9th on the table.